electricherd/audiobookfinder/README.md

 # audiobookfinder
-An example program to learn [Rust](https://www.rust-lang.org/) and meet its concepts by: find audiobooks on different machines.
+An example program to learn [Rust](https://www.rust-lang.org/) and meet its concepts by: find audio books on different machines.
 ## Why Rust?
 Rust is an awesome but difficult to learn programming language using different approaches and concepts to solve the current main software development issues for system programming, such as parallelism (what else to do with this multi-core, we are not getting much faster any more), safety and security (let the computer/compiler do what it can do better than a programmer, more quality but also IOT ...
 I want safe products at home which cannot be turned into zombie devices by buffer overflow), and more high-level approaches which lets you implement more functionality in less code.